drupalhu/drupal.hu/sites/all/modules/contrib/search_api/README.txt

 choose to let the index lie on no server at all, for the time being.
 Note, however, that you can only create enabled indexes on an enabled server.
 Also, disabling a server will disable all indexes that lie on it.
+The "Index items immediately" option specifies that you want items to be directly re-indexed after being changed, instead of waiting for the next cron run.
+Use this if it is important that users see no stale data in searches, and only when your setup enables relatively fast indexing.
-Lastly, the cron limit option allows you to set whether, and how many, items will be indexed for this index when cron runs (and the index is enabled).
-Items can also be indexed manually, so even if this is set to 0, the index can still be used.
+Lastly, the "Cron batch size" option allows you to set whether items will be indexed when cron runs (as long as the index is enabled), and how many items will be indexed in a single batch.
+The best value for this setting depends on how time-consuming indexing is for your setup, which in turn depends mostly on the server used and the enabled data alterations.
+You should set it to a number of items which can easily be indexed in 10 seconds' time.
+Items can also be indexed manually, or directly when they are changed, so even if this is set to 0, the index can still be used.

-- Index workflow
-  (Configuration > Search API > [Index name] > Workflow)

-This page lets you customize how the created index works, and what metadata will be available, by selecting data alterations and processors (see the glossary for further explanations).
-Data alterations usually only add one or more fields to the entity and their order is mostly irrelevant.
-The order of processors, however, often is important.
-Read the processors' descriptions or consult their documentation for determining how to use them most effectively.

 - Indexed fields
   (Configuration > Search API > [Index name] > Fields)